j2zhao/jinjinz.com/README.md

 I drank the school spirit koolaid and those are my school colours.

 (Seriously though, Stockholm Syndrome.
-For 9/12 months all I see orange and black).
+For 9/12 months all I see orange and black.
+WHY ORANGE AND BLACK?).

 **You spelt color/colour wrong.**